-Everything you need to know about Vaginal Crohn’s
+Everything You Need to Know About Vaginal Crohn’s

 But recently, I learned about another part of this: vaginal Crohn's.
-I'll be honest, it was something I hadn't really heard of before, but when one of my readers got in touch to share their experiences, I began to do some more research.
+I'll be honest, it was something I hadn't really heard of before.
+But when one of my readers got in touch to share their experiences, I began to do some more research.

 What is vaginal Crohn's?

-Vaginal Crohn's or 'Crohn's disease of the vulva' is a (fortunately) rare complication of Crohn's disease.
-It comes under genital Crohn's, which can also occur in males (but it is said to be more common in females).
+Vaginal Crohn's, or "Crohn's disease of the vulva," is a (fortunately) rare complication of Crohn's disease.
+It is in the category of genital Crohn's, which can also occur in men (but it is thought to be more common in women).1,2

-Vaginal Crohn's manifests itself in the following ways:
+Vaginal Crohn's manifests in the following ways:1-3

-- Swellings of the labia which may be inflamed.
+- Swelling of the labia

 - Skin tags

-- Bacterial Infections
+- Bacterial infections

-- Painful Urination
+- Painful urination

 How common is vaginal Crohn's?